 Note that most subjects are examined by a three-hour paper, except 503 Historiography, 504 Lyric Poetry, 507 Comedy, 519 Reception of Classical Literature and 599 Thesis.
-503, 504 and 507 are examined by pre-submitted essays of up to 6,000 words plus a translation paper of one-and-a-half hours for each paper; 519 by the essay alone.
-All these subjects should be studied in a candidate's last year; the titles for the essays will be released on Monday of Week 6 of Hilary Term and essays should be submitted by Monday of Week 10 of the same term (12 noon) to the University's online exams platform, Inspera.
+503, 504 and 507 are examined by pre-submitted essays of up to 6,000 words plus a translation paper of 1.5 hours for each paper; 519 by an essay alone.
+All these subjects should be studied in your final year.
+The titles for the essays will be released on Monday of Week 6 of Hilary Term and essays should be submitted by Monday of Week 10 of the same term (12 noon) to the University's online exams platform, Inspera.
 N.B.
 The same penalties for exceeding the word limit and for late submission apply to extended essays as to theses: see section 4 above.